Grimsby power station

 Grimsby power station supplied electricity to the town of Grimsby, England and the surrounded area from 1901 to the late 1960s.
 It was owned and operated by Grimsby Corporation prior to the nationalisation of the British electricity supply industry in 1948.
 The power station was redeveloped in the 1920s and 1930s to meet the increased demand for electricity.

 History

 In 1894 Grimsby Corporation applied for a Provisional Order under the Electric Lighting Acts to generate and supply electricity to the town.
 The Grimsby (Corporation) Electric Lighting Order 1894 was granted by the Board of Trade and was confirmed by Parliament through the Electric Lighting Orders Confirmation (No. 2) Act 1894 (57 & 58 Vict. c. l).
 The power station was built in Moss Road Grimsby and it first supplied electricity in 1901.

 Equipment specification

-The initial installation of plant in 1901 had a rating of 460 kW.
+The initial installation of plant in 1901 was three Lancashire boilers supplying steam to three 150 HP Belliss and Morcom engines driving Mather and Platt generating sets.
+Shortly after opening a fourth 150 HP engine was being installed and a 330 HP Belliss engine coupled to a Westinghouse 200 kW unit was on order.

 Plant in 1923

 By 1923 the generating plant comprised: